Prediction and mitigation of mutation threats to COVID-19 vaccines and antibody therapies: Supporting material

 \section{Supporting material}

-Supporting material is available for: S1 Method; S2 Multiple sequence alignments of the antibodies and pairwise identity scores; and S3 Mutation-induced changes of binding free energies of antibody-SARS-CoV-2 spike protein complexes.
+Supporting material is available for: S1 Methods; S2 Multiple sequence alignments of antibodies and pairwise identity scores; { S3 Random coil percentages of antibody paratopes; and S4 Additional analysis of antibody-S protein complexes.}